Baf Ülkü Yurdu S.K.: 1981–2000

 Ülkü Yurdu enjoyed great success during the later part of the 1980s.
-The team was crowned the champions of the Turkish Cypriot First Division four years in a row; in 1986–87, in 1987–88, in 1988–89 and in 1989–90. Ülkü Yurdu became the first team to achieve such a feat and no other Turkish Cypriot team has achieved the same level of success to date. Ülkü Yurdu also won the Cumhurbaşkanlığı Kupası (President's Cup) 3 times and Dr. Fazıl Küçük Kupası twice during the same period.
+The team was crowned the champions of the Turkish Cypriot First Division four consecutive seasons (1986–87 to 1989–90). Ülkü Yurdu became the first team to achieve such a feat and no other Turkish Cypriot team has achieved the same level of success to date. Ülkü Yurdu also won the Cumhurbaşkanlığı Kupası (President's Cup) 3 times and Dr. Fazıl Küçük Kupası twice during the same period.
 Following its success at home, Ülkü Yurdu became the first Turkish Cypriot football team to be invited to a tournament in Turkey and won it as well.
 The team entered into a gradual decline afterwards and was relegated to İkinci Lig in the 1994–95 season.
 Despite being promoted back to Birinci Lig in the 1997–98 season, the team did not manage to survive and spent the later parts of 1990s between Birinci Lig and İkinci Lig.